littl3field/DodgyDomainsBot/README.md

 - COVID-Dodgy-Domains.txt = UNVETTED DATA
 - COVID-Confirmed-Dodgy-Domains.txt = VETTED DATA

+Updating COVID with data from this bot AND URLScan hunting

 # Current project: Suspicious COVID domains

 [!]
 Disclamer: Some of these domains may be legitimate, please use this as a hunting tool and not a block list.
 No validity checks or enrichment has been done on these domains.
 Bot is sending all data to URLScan.io which will be reviewed manually.